Thierry-Dumont/BenchmarksPythonJuliaAndCo/FeStiff/README.md

 - **sage**: _SageMath_ material (see below).
 ### Running the benchmarks

-cd successively in C++, Ju, Numba Py, Pythran, PyVec, PythranVec; then look at the documentation.
+cd successively in C++, Py, Pythran, Numba, Ju; then look at the documentation.

 #### Sage material: